Gianlooca/alteramusica/README.md

 3. As a returning user, I want to find new items on the selling pages.

-*As mentioned in the introduction, since the website isn't fully functioning - because it refers to an unreal business - this user story can be tested only in hypothetical terms.*
+*As mentioned in the introduction, since the website isn't fully functioning - because it refers to an unreal business - this user story can be tested only in hypothetical terms.
+Since the process is identical in the Cassettes Page, in order to avoid redundance we'll show a screenshot only for the Records page.*

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|